Diving suit: History

 Charles C.-J. Le Roux created a waterproof and windproof fabric which could be made into early diving suits.
 The first diving suit designs appeared in the early 18th century.
 Two English inventors developed the first pressure-resisting diving suits in the 1710s.
 John Lethbridge built a completely enclosed suit to aid in salvage work.
 It consisted of a pressure-proof air-filled barrel with a glass viewing hole and two watertight enclosed sleeves.
 This suit gave the diver enough maneuverability to accomplish useful underwater salvage work.

 After testing this machine in his garden pond (specially built for the purpose) Lethbridge dived on a number of wrecks: four English men-of-war, one East Indiaman, two Spanish galleons and a number of galleys.
 He became very wealthy as a result of his salvages.
 One of his better-known recoveries was on the Dutch Slot ter Hooge, which had sunk off Madeira with over three tons of silver on board.

 At the same time, Andrew Becker created a leather-covered diving suit with a helmet featuring a window.
 Becker used a system of tubes for inhaling and exhaling, and demonstrated his suit in the River Thames, London, during which he remained submerged for an hour.

 German-born British engineer Augustus Siebe developed the standard diving dress in the 1830s.
 Expanding on improvements on the Deane brothers' helmet already made by another engineer, George Edwards, Siebe produced his own design: a helmet fitted to a full length watertight canvas diving suit.
-Later suits were made from waterproofed canvas invented by Charles Mackintosh.
+Later suits were made from waterproofed canvas invented by Charles Macintosh.
 From the late 1800s and throughout most of the 20th century, most standard dress was made from a thin sheet of solid rubber laminated between layers of tan twill.

 The oldest preserved suit, named "Wanha herra" (meaning "Old gentleman" in the old Finnish language) can be found in Raahe Museum, Finland.
 It was made of calf leather and dates from the 18th century.
 Its exact origin is unknown but the foot parts suggest a Finnish origin.
-The suit, which was used in short underwater work like checking the condition of the bottom of a ship, was donated to Raahe Museum by Captain Johan Leufstadius (1829-1906), who was a master mariner, merchant and ship owner.
+The suit, which was used in short underwater work like checking the condition of the bottom of a ship, was donated to Raahe Museum by Captain Johan Leufstadius (1829–1906), who was a master mariner, merchant and ship owner.
 The conservator of Raahe Museum, Jouko Turunen, tailored an accurate copy of the old suit in 1988, which has been successfully tested underwater several times.

 The Sladen suit was a type of heavy dry suit made by Siebe Gorman which was used with rebreathers by British navy divers during the Second World War.
 Lighter dry suits made of latex rubber by Pirelli were used in World War II by Italian frogmen.
 They were patented in 1951.